-We value the contribution of our Corporate & Individual Volunteers throughout the Benjamin Foundation.
-We acknowledge that our volunteers are vital in supporting and delivering our services.
+We value the contribution of our Corporate and Individual Volunteers throughout The Benjamin Foundation.
+Our volunteers are vital in supporting and delivering our services.

 Volunteering is a two way process and in order to ensure that you have a positive experience, we seek to:

 - Offer equal opportunities to get involved

 - Match your skills to the right volunteering role

 - Provide support, training and supervision

 - Improve your CV and help you to gain work experience

 To find out more about our current volunteering opportunities please email us at: email@example.com

 - Role: To join an exciting project in North Norfolk and assist the Lead Handyman and Project Manager in providing a high quality basic repair and maintenance servce in the homes of older and younger people, helping them maintain their independence and remain in and enjoy their homes.

 - Hours: Flexible to suit your needs